 Detailed information about UMBC Physics Department research and facilities can be found at www.physics.umbc.edu

 Part-Time or Full-Time: Full-Time, Part-time

 Online or On Campus: On Campus

 The admission process is competitive, with selections determined by an Admissions Committee comprised of faculty members of the Department of Physics.
 The number of available admission slots varies from year to year based on faculty and financial resources.
-Applicants are required to submit undergraduate transcripts, 3 recommendation letters, a personal statement, and scores from the Graduate Record Exam (GRE) General Test.
-The GRE Subject Test in Physics is not required.
+Applicants are required to submit undergraduate transcripts, 3 recommendation letters, and a personal statement.
+The GRE test is not required for Fall 2021 admission.

 Term of Admission: Fall

 Note for International Applicants: All international applicants should contact the Graduate Admissions Committee Chair by e-mail before beginning the application process for information about their eligibility and any special requirements.
 This initial e-mail should include the applicant’s undergraduate GPA and TOEFL scores.

 Note for MS, Spring, and Part-Time Applicants: All students enrolled in the PhD program can earn a non-terminal MS degree en-route to the PhD.
 Direct admission into the MS program, admission to start in the Spring semester, and part-time admissions are rare, and usually limited to students with unusual backgrounds.
 Students interested in any of these options should contact the Graduate Admissions Committee Chair or the Graduate Program Director before applying.